Alok-Nayak/90DaysOfDevOps/2026/day-05/linux-troubleshooting-runbook.md

 ## Service state

-- `systemctl status cron`   -Checking the status of corn service.
+- `systemctl status cron`   -Checking the status of cron service.
 - `systemctl is-enabled cron` -Checking if it's eneable to start on boot or after reboot.
 - `systemctl list-units | grep cron` -Cheking if it's loaded and in an active running state or not.